To complete the Management Console for Unix Setup wizard

 Whenever you launch the mangement console, you must enter an authorized account to proceed.
 The Management Console for Unix features that are available depend on the account with which you log in.

 To use the core version to manage local Unix users and groups and to access the mangement console system settings, you must use the supervisor account (that is, you must log on with the supervisor user name).
-However, to use the Active Directory features of Management Console for Unix, you must log on with an Active Directory account that has been granted access to the mangement console.
-That is, defined during the post-installation configuration.
-(See Setup Console Access by Role in online Help for details.)
-To add additional accounts to this access list, see Add (or Remove) Role Members in online Help for details.
+However, to use the Active Directory features of Management Console for Unix, you must log on with an Active Directory account that has been granted access to the mangement console, that is, defined during the post-installation configuration.
+See Setup Console Access by Role in the online help for details.
+To add additional accounts to this access list, see Add (or Remove) Role Members in the online help for details.

 To log on to the mangement console